Quickstart

 Maven Central

-We guarantee one year maintenance of each versions.
+We guarantee one year maintenance for each version.
 See release notes for details.

 dependencies {